vatpac-technology/sops/docs/terminal/perth.md

 	</figure>

 #### Perth Radar (PHR)
-PHR is responsible for the provision of FIS in Class G airspace within the PH TMA.
-The role can be delegated to any TMA controller.
+PHR is responsible for the provision of FIS in Class G airspace, as well as Class E services above F125 in the south of the PH TMA The role can be delegated to any TMA controller.
 The position is designed to reduce the workload of other TMA positions by obtaining a pilot's request, identifying them, performing any necessary coordination, then handing them to the relevant controller who will issue clearance if appropriate.
 [Explicit coordination requirements](#between-phr-and-tcu) exist between PHR and other TCU positions.

 !!! example
     During a busy event, PHA is experiencing a high workload and wishes to delegate the PHR role to another controller who isn't as busy.
 PHD has a low workload and elects to perform the role.